rstanchak/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3.4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the 11th code cell of the ipython notebook.

 To train the model, I retained the same approach as the LeNet lab.
 * Optimizer: AdamOptimizer